What Exactly Is Distracted Driving?

 Keep in mind defensive driving practices that can help you anticipate and identify potential dangers.
 These include assuming that there’s going to be someone that will run a red light, keeping a safe distance from other vehicles, checking your mirrors frequently, and anticipating what other drivers might do.
 And don’t forget to ALWAYS wear your seat belt.

 While defensive driving can help reduce the risk of an accident, it can’t eliminate it completely.
 In the event of a crash, is your vehicle tough enough to keep you safe?

-Aftermarket bumpers can add a layer of protection from accidents caused by drivers who aren’t paying attention.
-Manufacturers such as Ranch Hand, Steelcraft, Hammerhead, and ICI produce front bumpers that are ready for both off-road and on-road hazards.
+Aftermarket Bumpers can add a layer of protection from accidents caused by drivers who aren’t paying attention.
+Manufacturers such as Ranch Hand, Steelcraft, Hammerhead, and Warn produce front bumpers that are ready for both off-road and on-road hazards.

-There are also low profile options like the ICI Magnum.
+There are also low profile options like the Bodyguard.
 While smaller, these bumpers will still take the brunt of an impact to help keep you and your truck safe.

 You can also check out BumperOnly’s collection of Heavy Duty Bumpers.
 If you need help in choosing which one would fit your vehicle, our friendly staff is always happy to lend a hand.